-Oregon Christmas Trees Create Jobs During the Holiday SeasonDecember 13, 2018 ‘Tis the season when Oregonians will brave stores crowded with shoppers, bake cookies, and buy or cut a Christmas tree grown in their home state.
+Oregon Christmas Trees Create Jobs During the Holiday SeasonDecember 14, 2020 ‘Tis the season when Oregonians will shop on the internet, bake cookies, and buy or cut a Christmas tree grown in their home state.
 In fact, across the nation, people will be purchasing a tree grown in Oregon, helping to create jobs.

-Oregon is the number one Christmas tree producing state in the nation, according to data from the Pacific Northwest Christmas Tree Association, with roughly $90 million in wholesale sales and 5.2 million trees harvested in 2016.
-Most of the harvested trees are either Douglas fir (32%) or Noble fir (54%).
-This year, the U.S. Capitol Christmas tree, an 82-foot-tall noble fir, came from Oregon’s Willamette National Forest.
+Oregon is the number one Christmas tree producing state in the nation, according to data from the Pacific Northwest Christmas Tree Association, with roughly $120.6 million in sales and 4.7 million trees harvested in 2017.
+Most of the harvested trees are either Noble fir (54%) or Douglas fir (32%).

-About 92 percent of northwest Christmas trees were exported out of the region with 45 percent headed to California and 16 percent headed to Mexico.
+About 92% of Pacific Northwest Christmas trees were exported out of the region with 45% headed to California and 16% headed to Mexico.
 The balance were sent to other regions of the U.S.

-A lot goes into getting Oregon Christmas trees to market as fresh and green as possible.
-It starts with wholesale sales, then a tight harvest window, and then transportation to market.
-However, counting employment in Oregon’s Christmas tree industry is difficult since production and selling are included in several broad industries with other commodities including the following:
+A lot of work goes into getting Oregon Christmas trees to market as fresh and green as possible.
+It starts with growing the trees, then wholesale sales, then a tight harvest window, and then transportation to market.
+However, counting employment in Oregon’s Christmas tree industry is difficult since the production and selling are included in several broad industries with other commodities.
+These include the following:

-- Nursery and tree production – comprises companies engaged in nursery stock, shrubbery, bulbs, and woody trees with a growth and harvest cycle of 10 years.
+- Nursery and tree production – comprises companies engaged in nursery stock, shrubbery, bulbs, and woody trees with a growth and harvest cycle of 10 years or less.

-- Other miscellaneous nondurable goods merchant wholesalers – comprises companies involved in merchant wholesale distribution of everything from pet supplies to textile bags to statuary (non-religious).
+- Other miscellaneous nondurable goods merchant wholesalers – comprises companies involved in merchant wholesale distribution of nondurable goods from agricultural products to pet supplies to textile bags.

 - Other direct selling establishments – comprises establishments engaged in nonstore retail sales by means such as in-house sales, truck or wagon sales, and portable stalls.

-We can get an estimate of payroll, or “covered” employment by matching company names from licenses with records from the Oregon Employment Department’s Unemployment Insurance program.
-There were 42 matches.
+We can look at an annual trend of payroll employment by matching company names from ODA licenses with records from the Oregon Employment Department’s Unemployment Insurance program.
+A search produced 42 matches.

-In 2017, covered employment grew into the spring and summer and then spiked with the harvest in November at roughly 1,300 workers.
-Annual average employment was 469 and annual average pay was $32,969.
+In 2019, payroll employment at these companies held steady in the spring and summer and then spiked with the harvest in November, reaching roughly 800 workers.
+Annual average employment was 401 and annual average pay was $34,147.

 Obviously, many growers are sole proprietors or family farms that have little or no payroll employment and are not required to report to the UI program.
-Many of the growers tend the trees and then hire temporary workers for harvest or contract out the harvest.
-With more than 300 growers not included in the covered employment estimate, it is likely that hundreds, if not thousands, more are employed during the harvest on a contract or temporary worker basis.
+Many of the growers tend the trees and then hire temporary workers for the harvest or contract out the harvest.
+With more than 300 growers not included in the payroll employment companies above, it is likely that hundreds, if not thousands more are employed growing Christmas trees over the year.

-So while you are decorating your tree, baking cookies or enjoying a hot toddy this holiday season, remember the thousands of workers that hustle to get that Oregon Christmas tree to you as fresh and green as possible.
+So, while you are decorating your tree, baking cookies or enjoying a hot cocoa this holiday season, remember the thousands of workers that hustle to get that Oregon Christmas tree to you as fresh and green as possible.